ipfs-cluster/ipfs-cluster-website/content/documentation/guides/consensus.md

 * Performs peerset management by making peerset changes (adding and removing peers) a commit operation in the Raft log, thus subjected to the limitations of them: an elected leader and more than half of the peers online.
 * Trusts all peers.
 Any peer can request joining a Raft-based cluster and any peer can access RPC endpoints of others (as long as they know the Cluster `secret`).

+## Choosing a consensus component

+Choose CRDT when:

+* You expect your cluster to work well with peers easily coming and going
+* You plan to have follower peers without permissions to modify the pinset
+* You do not have a fixed peer(s) for bootstrapping or you need to take advantage of mDNS autodiscovery

+Choose Raft when:

+* Your cluster peerset is stable (always the same peers, always running) and not updated frequently
+* You need to stay on the safest side (Raft consensus is older, way more tested implementation)
+* You cannot tolerate temporary partitions that result in divergent states
+* You don't need any of the things CRDT mode provides

 ## CRDT vs Raft comparison

 |CRDT | Raft|